astutus/olimp.run/src/content/post/spartacus-reflection.md

 description: "A personal reflection on masculinity, bloodlust, and what the series Spartacus revealed to me — not just about ancient Rome, but about myself."
 publishDate: "2025-04-03"
 tags: ["reflection", "spartacus", "violence", "masculinity", "personal story"]
-draft: true
 ---

-It’s not easy to admit this, but my favorite series of all time is *Spartacus: Blood and Sand* — along with the prequel *Gods of the Arena*.
+It’s not easy to admit this, but my favorite series of all time is *Spartacus: Blood and Sand* — along with the prequel *Gods of the Arena* (not the full five-season franchise).
+And I say “not easy” because, in the wrong context, it sounds… simplistic.
+Like I’m a fan of cheap blood and nudity, someone with shallow taste.

-And I say “not easy” because, without proper context, most people would likely default to a **heuristic judgment** — the kind Daniel Kahneman describes in *Thinking, Fast and Slow* — and quickly classify me as someone with lowbrow taste and primitive instincts.
+Most people would likely default to a **heuristic judgment** — the kind Daniel Kahneman describes in *Thinking, Fast and Slow* — and quickly classify me as someone with lowbrow taste and primitive instincts.

-But that judgment would miss something important.

-> It’s worth clarifying: I’m not talking about the full five-season franchise.
-> Only *Blood and Sand* and *Gods of the Arena* made a lasting impact on me.
-> The later seasons, after the tragic passing of Andy Whitfield, never came close.
+But nothing could be further from the truth.
+To understand why this show impacted me so deeply, you have to go back — decades back.

 ---

 ## A Childhood of Muscle and Myth

-I was born in 1980, raised in an era that glorified masculinity.
+I was born in 1980.
 My childhood heroes were Rambo, He-Man, Schwarzenegger.
-Strength, battle, honor — these were magnetic to me.
+I grew up in the golden age of masculinity — strength, battle, honor.
+I loved it all.

-Naturally, I fell in love with ancient Greece and Rome.
-Half-gods.
-Gladiators.
-The arena.
+Naturally, ancient Greece and Rome fascinated me — half-gods, gladiators, the arena.

+By the late ’90s, I found my ultimate passion: combat sports.
+I was there when UFC was still raw and chaotic.
+I lived and breathed PRIDE FC.
+Despite the controversy, I defended it.
+Even when people said it would desensitize us — I laughed it off.

 ---

-## From Bloodlust to Reflection

-By 1997, I discovered MMA.
-The raw beginnings of the UFC.
-It was brutal, yes — but fascinating.
-I became a fanboy.
-Defended it at every turn.

-Fast forward to 2012.
-UFC 146.
+## A Moment of Horror

+One night in 2012, I was watching UFC 146 live.
 Cain Velasquez vs. Antônio Silva.
-I cheered for blood.
-I screamed, “Kill him!”
-And when the fight was stopped, I suddenly saw myself — not as a modern man, but as a Roman in the stands.

-It shook me.
+I was a Velasquez fan.
+He dominated.
+Ground and pound.
+Silva was covered in blood.
+And I stood in front of my TV screaming, “Kill him!
+Kill him!”

+Then the ref stepped in.
+Fight over.
+I exhaled, sat down… and froze.
+What just happened?

+Me — the guy who used to wince at blood — was now **cheering for destruction**.
+And for the first time, I understood what those critics meant.
+Maybe this really does do something to the soul.

 ---

-## Spartacus: The Arena, the System… and Me

-When I first watched *Blood and Sand* in 2015, I wasn’t looking for entertainment.
-I was training my English.
-And I figured: Rome, gladiators — maybe it’s worth my time.
+## Enter Spartacus

+In 2015, I decided to finally watch a series — not for entertainment, but to sharpen my English.
+I rarely watched fiction.
+I valued my time.
+But *Spartacus* called to me — ancient Rome, gladiators, politics.
+I was curious.

-It was.
+It hooked me immediately.

+Not just because of action or brutality — though there was plenty.
-But not for the violence.
+But because the writing was *smart*.

-The writing caught me off guard.
-The twists.
-The betrayals.
-It challenged my mind — and then it challenged my heart.

-Because for all its drama, *Spartacus* exposed the **system of cruelty** that Rome was built on:
-- Humans as property
-- Death as spectacle
-- Power as domination

-And I realized: *This system still exists.*

-Fighters now may not die in the arena.
-But they trade their bodies for the roar of the crowd.
-Promoters are today’s lanistas.
-The difference?
-Just a layer of polish.
+Twists, betrayals, moral dilemmas — I was impressed.
+It challenged my mind.

+But it also shocked me.

 ---

-## Andy Whitfield: A Hero Beyond the Screen

-The impact of the series was magnified by the tragic story of its lead actor, **Andy Whitfield**.
-At the peak of his fame, just after finishing *Blood and Sand*, he was diagnosed with cancer.
-He fought bravely, with dignity, and allowed cameras to document his final journey in the deeply emotional film *Be Here Now*.
-He passed away at just 39.

-And suddenly the hero of the arena became a real-life symbol of grace, strength, and mortality.

-His death added a layer of **poignancy** to everything that series represented.
+## A Mirror to Rome… and to Me

+I had always admired ancient Rome.
+But this show?
+It **forced me to see its cruelty**.

+The degradation.
+The dehumanization.
+The hedonism.
+It was disgusting… and familiar.

+Because really — what had changed?
+We may no longer have sand and blood in an arena… but people like me were still **paying money to watch human beings hurt each other**.

+Modern promoters are today’s lanistas.
+Fighters are still gladiators.
+And had it not been for legal limits, I’m convinced people would still pay to see death matches.

+That realization **shook me**.

 ---

-## The Mirror of Sand and Blood
+## Spartacus Gave Me More Than Entertainment

+It satisfied my craving for strategy, surprise, and tension.
-*Spartacus* forced me to look in the mirror.
+But it gave me something greater: **a moral punch in the face**.
-To ask myself if I was any different than the Roman nobles in the stands.

-Yes, I loved the tension, the strategy, the surprises.
-But I also paid to watch pain.
-And I could no longer ignore that.

-So I stopped.
+It made me ask:
+- Who am I when no one is watching?
+- Do I cheer for pain?
+- Am I different from those Roman nobles?

+And I had to admit… I wasn’t.

+Since that time, I’ve stopped financially supporting combat sports.
-I still follow the sport from a distance, but I no longer fund it.
+I still follow the headlines.
+I care about the athletes.
-I won’t cheer from the stands again.
+But **I no longer feed the machine**.

 ---

+## A Final Reflection: Andy Whitfield

+Part of what made *Blood and Sand* so powerful was its lead actor: **Andy Whitfield**.
+At the time, he wasn’t a global star — but he delivered a performance of tremendous weight and presence.

+Shortly after filming, he was diagnosed with cancer.
+He documented his brave battle in the emotional documentary *Be Here Now* — a powerful story of dignity in the face of tragedy.
+He passed away at just 39, right at the height of his career.

+That story — layered onto everything the series meant — stayed with me.

+---

 ## Final Thoughts

-*Spartacus* is more than a guilty pleasure.
-It’s a turning point.

-It showed me how thin the line is between civilization and savagery.
-It taught me how easy it is to become desensitized.
-And it reminded me that we’re not so different from the Romans.

-But maybe… just maybe… recognizing that is the first step to being better.
+*Spartacus* gave me one of the most powerful gifts any art can offer:
+**It made me reflect.**

+On my nature.
+On my past.
+On a society that still craves “blood and sand.”

+So no — I’m not ashamed to say this is my favorite series.
+Because it’s not about what it showed me on screen.

+It’s about what it showed me in the mirror.